db-ai/mongo_shell_exporter/README.md

 2. `mongo --quiet mongo_exporter.js`

 You can pass other options, like authentication, port, host or connection uri as usual.

+If you are exporting data from Replica Set, most appropriate strategy is to deploy [Script Exporter](#script-exporter-recommended) on each node.
+Use `localhost` connection, to ensure that your are making direct connection.

 ## Access control